CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

             net.listen('2001::db8:1', 853, { kind = 'tls' })

 By default a self-signed certificate is generated.
-Second step is then obtaining and configuring your own TLS certificates signed by a trusted CA. Once the certificate was obtained a path to certificate files can be specified using function :func:`net.tls()`:
+Second step is then obtaining and configuring your own TLS certificates signed by a trusted CA.

 .. tabs::